varmakarthik12/ookla-speedtest-server/README.md

 A restart policy is configured to automatically restart the container on system errors as well as on host restarts.

-## Note:-
 If you find this project helpful.
-Thanks me with a ⭐️
+Thank me with a ⭐️